GianfrancoBotta/diGitalexit/README.md

 > "Play like you are in _first_, train like you are in _second_."

 The repository comprises of 8 exercises:
-3. exploratory data analysis;
+* exploratory data analysis;
-4. linear model simulation (Limma) and design matrices;
+* linear model simulation (Limma) and design matrices;
-5. mapping and quantification of reads with Rsubread;
+* mapping and quantification of reads with Rsubread;
-6. expectation maximization with RSEM;
+* expectation maximization with RSEM;
-7. edgeR and voom pipelines;
-8. edgeR and voom pipelines;
+* edgeR and voom pipelines (exercises 7 and 8);
-10. clustering using sc-RNA-seq data;
+* clustering using sc-RNA-seq data;
-11. single cell cytometry using cytof.
+* single cell cytometry using cytof.